-- Clear Events

-Once deleted the events are not recoverable. - Sort in ascending or descending order by age of the events. - Show Event Detail Show Event Detail displays the selected event detail in the dialog box at the bottom of the screen. - Manually refresh to update the business view hierarchal menu display.
-The menu is routinely updated by the user-defined refresh cycle rate.
+- Clear Events X. Once deleted the events are not recoverable. - Sort in ascending or descending order 2 by age of the events. - Show Event Detail Show Event Detail displays the selected event detail in the dialog box at the bottom of the screen. - Manually refresh to update the business view hierarchal menu display.
+The menu is routinely updated by the user-defined refresh cycle rate. - Set the Refresh cycle rate in seconds as needed .